Waikato River: Cycle and walk trails

 Three trails follow parts of the river.

 Boosted by New Zealand Cycle Trail funding, the Waikato River Trails, a 100 km series of connected river cycling trails in the South Waikato.
 The River Trail has five sections, open to both walkers or bikes, between Lake Karapiro and Aratiatia.
 It opened in 2011.

 Te Awa River Ride runs for 65 km following the river from Horahora, near the end of the Waikato River Trails, via Cambridge and Hamilton to Ngāruawāhia.
 Completion was planned for 2017, but the Cambridge-Hamilton section opening was further delayed from 2021 and opened on 9 December 2022.
 North of AFFCO at Horotiu, the route includes the second longest cycle bridge in the country (after the Timber Trail), a 140 m long cable network arch bridge, budgeted to cost $2.6m and to open in August, but opened in November 2017.
 The section from the Avantidrome through St Peter's School of Cambridge and Tamahere was being constructed in 2019/2020, including an underpass at SH21 to Tamahere Park.

 Te Araroa (the walkway running the length of the country) follows the Waikato for most of its 80 km between Mercer and Hamilton.

 Ecology

 Species

 The Waikato River and its hydro lakes are home to at least 19 types of native fish and 10 types of introduced fish.
 The introduced species include rainbow and brown trout providing what has been called "the finest fly-fishing in the world".
 Other introduced species, like the carp and mosquitofish, have become major pests.

+The invasive gold clam (Corbicula fluminea) was first detected in Lake Karapiro in 2023.
+The species has been found in large numbers along the river from the mouth at Port Waikato, to upstream Lake Maraetai near Taupō.
+The presence of the clams is leading to reduced levels of calcium carbonate and increased levels of carbon dioxide in the water.